Unit 1: Foundations of Longevity Coaching¶

 - Introduce sauna/cold (if available)

-- Refine nutrition approach
+- Refine the nutrition approach

-- Build social connection focus
+- Build a social connection focus

 - Develop stress management practices